dae-han/disaster_tweet_map/README.md

 <img src = "https://github.com/dae-han/disaster_tweet_map/blob/master/graphs/random-forest-important-words.png" width="500"/>

+The accuracy score for Random Forest model remained in the range of 0.76 - 0.77.
+Furthermore, the sensitivity score for this model was 0.22, which indicates high rate of type II errors.

+To improve this model,
+- try emsemble, bagging and boosting model
+- try changing target class ratio
+- try doing more thorough hyperparameter tuning.

 ![alt text](https://github.com/dae-han/disaster_tweet_map/blob/master/graphs/Random_forest_roc_auc_curve.png "random forest roc curve")

 * Multinomial Naive Bayes ( Count Vectorizer )
-Out of the models we tried the Naive Bayes model had the highest sensitivity score and also the best accuracy score.
-This is the model we used to make relevant predictions on the unlabeled tweets.
+Naive Bayes model had 0.94 accuracy score for train set.
+As the accuracy score for test set and validation set remained at 0.84 and 0.82, respectively, the model is overfitting.
+However, this model scores the higest on sensitivity score, which makes it an ideal model for this project.

+To improve this model,
+- try checking out the percentage of unseen words in the test dataset.
+- try different lemmatization and stemming to reduce the percentage of unseen word.

 ![alt text](https://github.com/dae-han/disaster_tweet_map/blob/master/graphs/Multinomial_nb_roc_auc%20curve.png "naive bayes roc curve")